Elias Theodorou

-Elias Michael Theodorou (May 31, 1988 – September 11, 2022) was a Canadian mixed martial artist.
+Elias Theodorou (May 31, 1988 – September 11, 2022) was a Canadian mixed martial artist.
 He competed for the UFC in the Middleweight division where he was ranked 13th until his release, and won The Ultimate Fighter Nations: Canada vs. Australia.
 He became the first professional athlete to receive a therapeutic use exemption for cannabis in North America in January 2020.